 We can also compare these functions to likelihood functions (also called support intervals), and we’ll see that we get very similar results.
 We’ll do this using the ProfileLikelihood package.

 Now we plot our likelihood function and we can see what the maximum likelihood estimation is.
-Notice that it’s practically similar to the interval in the S-value function with 0 bits of information against it and and the compatibility interval in the P-value function with a P-value of 1.
+Notice that it’s practically similar to the interval in the S-value function with 0 bits of information against it and and the consonance interval in the P-value function with a P-value of 1.

-We’ve used a relatively easy example for this blog post, but the concurve package is also able to calculate compatibility functions for multiple regressions, logistic regressions, ANOVAs, and meta-analyses (that have been produced by the metafor package).
+We’ve used a relatively easy example for this blog post, but the concurve package is also able to calculate consonance functions for multiple regressions, logistic regressions, ANOVAs, and meta-analyses (that have been produced by the metafor package).

 Here we present another quick example with a meta-analysis of simulated data.